Amazing Green Tea Health Benefits

 HOW IS GREEN TEA PROCESSED?

 Compared to Black tea and Oolong tea, Green tea is relatively easy to process.
 It can be produced within a day.
-First, tea leaves are plucked, then sun-dried, followed by steamed-green 蒸青 to stop oxidation.
+First, tea leaves are plucked, then sun-dried, and finally steamed green (蒸青) to stop oxidation.
 This process preserves the leaves’ green color.
 Hence, Green tea.

 The gentle processing preserves the bountiful antioxidants naturally found in the leaves.
-Most of the antioxidants in Green tea are catechins, particularly epigallocatechin (EGC) and epigallocatechin-3-gallate (EGCG), a type of flavonoid.
+Most of the antioxidants in Green tea are catechins, particularly epigallocatechin (EGC) and epigallocatechin-3-gallate (EGCG), which are flavonoids.

 Some other Green teas, such as Matcha Green tea, undergo different processing methods.
 For example, the tea plants are partially grown in the shade, giving Matcha a unique flavor and higher antioxidant content.